- StopCOVID NI – Privacy Information

 The purpose of the app is to support the public health response to the COVID-19 crisis in Northern Ireland.
 The app has the following functions:

 - Exposure Notification – the app, through use of anonymous ‘keys’, records when app users’ phones have been in proximity to each other, for a sufficient period of time to mean that it is possible that the coronavirus has been passed on.
 Should an app user test positive for COVID-19, it is possible for them to alert other app users anonymously via the functions supported by the app.
+It is also now possible for app users aged 16+ to validate having received an ‘exposure notification’ through certification to employers or the Department for Communities (DfC) in support of ‘discretionary payments’.

 - Registering a Positive Test Result – app users who have a positive test for COVID-19 will receive a randomly generated ‘authorisation code’ via SMS text message.
 This process is managed via a separate test registry, administered by the Regional Business Services Organisation (in accordance with its statutory functions as defined in the Health and Social Care (Reform) Act (Northern Ireland) 2009).
 This is separate from the app, in order to keep personal and identifiable information separate from the app.